revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

 2. Stochastic nodes: represents a random variable with a value drawn from a probability distribution.
 3. Deterministic nodes: represents a deterministic transformation of the values of other nodes.

-In the graphical modeling framework observed data is just another variable.
+In the graphical modeling framework observed data is simply a variable with an observed value.
 To specify that a node has an observed value associated with it we say that the node is *clamped*, or fixed, to the observed value.
 {% ref graphicalmodel %} illustrates the graphical model that represents the joint probability distribution